-Regulations of the CG budget are stipulated in the Form of Government chapter 9, 1-10 §§.
+Regulations of the central government budget are stipulated in the Form of Government chapter 9, 1-10 §§.
 Additional regulations are specified in the Budget Act (SFS 2011:203, amended SFS 2014:866).

-The CG budget is voted by parliament in the end of December each year.
-The budget balance is part of the outcome of the CG budget, which is included in the annual report for CG.
-The annual report for CG, as well as, the annual reports for each individual central government authority, is audited by the National Audit Office.
+The central government budget is voted by parliament in the end of December each year.
+The budget balance is part of the outcome of the central government budget, which is included in the annual report for CG.
+The annual report for central government, as well as, the annual reports for each individual central government authority, is audited by the National Audit Office.

 For the major part, the audit of The Annual Report for Central Government takes place in late March and in the beginning of April.
-But, the audit can continue until mid-May when the Annual audit Report for CG is presented to the Swedish Parliament.
+But, the audit can continue until mid-May when the Annual audit Report for central government is presented to the Swedish Parliament.
+The report of auditing is published on the website: